albill/albill.github.com/_posts/2006-06-26-the-center-for-contemplative-mind-in-society.markdown

 ---
+author: admin
+date: '2006-06-26 21:48:26'
 layout: post
+slug: the-center-for-contemplative-mind-in-society
+status: publish
 title: The Center for Contemplative Mind in Society
-published: true
-meta: {}

-tags:
+wordpress_id: '1122'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 A month or two ago, I found the website for the Center for Contemplative Mind in Society.
 They are at  <a href="http://www.contemplativemind.org/">http://www.contemplativemind.org/.</a>